antvis/G2/site/docs/manual/core/transform.en.md

 })();
 ```

-This is actually one of the functions of Mark conversion: **Prevent overlap** In addition to DodgeX, there are also transformations such as StackY and JitterX that can be used to prevent overlap.
+This is actually one of the functions of mark transform: **Prevent overlap**.
+In addition to DodgeX, there are also transform such as StackY and JitterX that can be used to prevent overlap.

 ### Data aggregation

-In addition to preventing overlap, there is also a type of Mark conversion mainly used for data aggregation: such as Bin and Group.
-Different from traditional data aggregation, Mark aggregation occurs in drawing, not before drawing.
+In addition to preventing overlap, there is also a type of mark transform mainly used for data aggregation: such as Bin and Group.
+Different from traditional data aggregation, mark aggregation occurs in drawing, not before drawing.
 This eliminates the need for us to manipulate abstract raw data, but directly manipulate channel values.
 This greatly improves our efficiency in exploring data.

-First, let's draw a scatter diagram as follows, showing the correlation between penguin culmen_depth_mm and culmen_length_mm.
+First, let's draw a scatterplot as follows, showing the correlation between penguin culmen_depth_mm and culmen_length_mm.

 ```js | ob
 (() => {